Remember when impressions, likes, and shares were enough?

 Maybe you buy this information off of a list or vendor, or, but ideally, this information is given to you willingly and directly from the human being tied to it.

-Inbound lead generation, a method of attracting visitors to your website through SEO, blogging, social media, and paid media--and converting them into leads through gated content offers, is an important aspect to growth.
-However, this is the very beginning of the buyer's journey, not the end, so those who participate in the growth flywheel shouldn't consider it to be a success on its own.
+Inbound lead generation, a method of acquisition, which involvesattracting visitors to your website through SEO, blogging, social media, and paid media--and converting them into leads through gated content offers, is an important aspect to growth.
+However, this is the very beginning of the buyer's journey, not the end, and shouldn't be treated as if it were.

 It's also not just the job of marketing to generate noise and leads.
 Don't forget about sales!
 They too can drive visitors to the website by way of calling, social media, and networking.